 WHERE WILL IT TAKE ME?

-Careers: Psychology is a valuable Social Science A Level providing a background for various employment opportunities including HR, marketing, teaching and health and social care.
+Whatever your career path, from Medicine to Law, Media to Business, Sport to Teaching or Criminology, Psychology provides you with an excellent foundation and a host of transferable skills essential for the modern world of work.
+Psychology is a valuable Social Science A Level providing a background for various employment opportunities including HR, marketing, teaching and health and social care.

-Progression: Further training and experience beyond degree level is required for professions such as Clinical or Forensic Psychology.
+Further training and experience beyond degree level is required for professions such as Clinical or Forensic Psychology.
 Visit the British Psychological Society’s website for information.

 Your achievement in this subject is dependent upon excellent attendance, punctuality and effort.
 We encourage all students to read widely around topics and to stay up to date with current research, especially those who wish to study Psychology at degree level and individual subject teachers will point students towards good quality websites and textbooks.
 We will also offer opportunities to conduct independent research to develop essential research skills.